spinnaker/spinnaker/docs/commands.md

  * `enable`: Enable or disable all plugins
  * `enable-downloading`: Enable or disable the ability for Spinnaker services to download jars for plugins
  * `list`: List all plugins
+ * `repository`: Configure, validate, and view the specified plugin repository.

 ---
 ## hal plugins add